LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 Pre-Operative Consultation

-Your surgeon will walk you through the process, answer questions, and assess your overall health.
+Your surgeon will explain the process, answer your questions, and evaluate your overall health.

 Fasting and Medication Adjustments